Aditya9700/Basic-Banking-System/README.md

 # Basic-Banking-System
-I have created a basic dynamic website which have the basic functionality of a banking system .
-This website has a dummy data set in database for upto 10 customers No Login Page.
+I have created a basic dynamic website with a banking system's basic functionality.
+This website has a dummy data set in the database for up to 10 customers.
+There is No Login Page.
 No User Creation.
-Only transfer of money is available in this website.
+Only transfer of money is available on this website.
 ## Technology Stack:
 HTML
-CSS
+, CSS
-JAVAScript
+and JAVAScript

 ### To visit the site by yourself click the link below:
 https://adityarana.tech/Basic-Banking-System/